corvus-dotnet/Corvus.Pipelines/README.md

 ### Revisiting Choose()

-Now that we know how operators work, we should be able to figure out what `Choose()` actually does.
+Now that we know how operators work, we can take another look at `Choose()`.

-It produces a step that conditionally executes some other step based on its selector.
+`Choose()` is an operator that produces a step that conditionally executes some other step chosen by executing its selector function.

 ```mermaid
 flowchart LR